- Visitor Information

 Q: Will the bulbs grow in my garden - or in patio planter pots?

-A: Yes to both questions - Prized for their unique blossoms, ranunculus come in a broad range of colors including yellow, white, orange, pinks, red and picotee (mix).
+A: Yes to both questions.
+Prized for their unique blossoms, ranunculus come in a broad range of colors including yellow, white, orange, pink, red and picotee (mix).
 Ranunculus plants complement any sunny garden or patio area with their striking spring colors.

 The plants can tolerate sunny areas and partial shade.
 The best outdoor climate range is 40°-85° F with a decent amount of humidity.
-The plants need to be kept moist and never allowed to dry out.
+The plants need to be kept moist so they do not dry out.

-Indoors, it is best to expose the plant to a good natural light source but away from direct and intense windowsill light.
+Indoors is best for exposing the plant to a good natural light source but away from direct and intense windows ill light.
 Be sure to maintain an even temperature; 50°-70° is ideal.
 Make certain the plants are kept moist at all times.
 Never allow the plants to dry out or sit in water.

 Q: When and how do I plant my bulbs?